juliana4850/FLfedavgR/README.md

 ## 📊 Paper Reproduction

-> **⚠️ Important**: To rerun the paper reproduction tutorials, you must **clone this repository**.
-The tutorials are not intended to be rerun from the installed package.
+> **⚠️ Important**: To rerun the paper reproduction tutorial scripts, you must **clone this repository**.
+The tutorial scripts are not intended to be rerun from the installed generic `fedavgR` package as they require the custom MNIST and CIFAR-10 code in the `inst/tutorials/` directory.

 ### Setup for Paper Reproduction